Classification of qubit cellular automata on hypercubic lattices

 $\text{with} \;\; \varphi_i \in [0,2\pi]\,.$ \end{itemize} \end{theorem}

-Since multiply controlled-phases can be obtained by composing two-qubit controlled-phases $C_{\bm x,\bm y}(\varphi_i)$ which commute with each other, like site-wise rotations do, one can implement the two-qubit controlled-phase gates by subsequent layers in order to perform all the multiply controlled-phase gates needed, so that no two-qubit gates in the same layer overlap.
-This can be accomplished by $2^s$ layers.
-A single further layer can then be used to perform site-wise rotations.
-Conversely, swap gates do not commute.
-To achieve a shift QCA on a closed chain of $N$ qubits as a circuit, $N-1$ layers are required, each containing only one swap gate.
-Thus the circuit depth increases linearly with the system size.
+Since multiply controlled-phases decompose into commuting two-qubit controlled-phase gates $C_{\bm x,\bm y}(\varphi_i)$, they can be implemented in $2^s$ sequential layers, so that no two-qubit gates in the same layer overlap.
+Site-wise unitaries can be included in the first layer.
+Conversely, as swap gates do not commute, implementing a shift QCA on a closed chain of $N$ qubits as a circuit requires $N-1$ layers, each with a single swap gate, resulting in a circuit depth that scales linearly with system size.